 A breast lift is a procedure used to address sagging and uneven breasts, decreased breast volume, drooping nipples, and stretched areolas.
 There are several things that can cause breasts to sag and droop over time, including significant weight loss, the aging process, sun damage, and others.
-If you’re interested in rejuvenating your bust, call aFresh® Med Spa & Plastic Surgery in Chicago, IL to discuss your options.
+If you’re looking for a breast lift in Chicago, call aFresh® Med Spa & Plastic Surgery in Chicago, IL to discuss your options.

 This procedure was developed to rejuvenate a sagging bust by lifting your breasts and creating a more youthful shape.
 If you have too little or too much breast volume, a breast augmentation or breast reduction may be an option in addition to your lift.
 It all depends on your unique condition and the aesthetic goals you’ve set for yourself.

-Are You a Good Candidate for a Breast Lift?
+Are You a Good Candidate for a Breast Lift in Chicago?

 If you’ve become more unhappy or distressed about the look of your sagging breasts, you may wonder what a breast lift, otherwise known as a mastopexy procedure, can do for you.
 If your breasts are pendulous but adequate size-wise, lack substance or firmness, or your nipples and areolas point downward, then this procedure may be perfect for you.